 Time and again I see images from people (myself included) where if they were a foot to the left or right the whole image would be improved.

 Tip 4 – Timing

-Timing is important in more ways than one.
+Timing is important for wildlife photography in more ways than one.
 Early morning and evenings are not only best for light, but animals are often most active then.
 Otters, for example, are often seen at dawn.

 Timing can relate to your approach, too.
 During breeding seasons in spring, don’t get too close to nests or dens.
 The subject’s welfare should always come first.
 Time of year can be key, too, such as in winter when large flocks of wintering wildfowl can be found.

 Tip 5 – Backgrounds

 Backgrounds for me can make or break an image.
 Sometimes you don’t have a choice and the subject is in front of the messiest background possible or it just blends in too much (although that can tell a story).
 Before shooting, see if there’s an alternative.
 Maybe you can lose the background by changing your exposure to throw it into darkness or throw it out of focus by changing your aperture and reducing your depth of field.

 Close-up portraits may be stunning, but zooming out and getting the whole scene including your subject can be just as effective.
 Or the complete opposite, maybe you can get close-up or use a camera trap.
 Using a wideangle on an animal close up can give some fantastic wildlife photography results.
 It could show them in a different perspective, give a sense of scale and show what kind of environment they live in.

 Do not be afraid to experiment.
 Play around with your settings and see what you get – although some would argue there’s a fine line between artistic blur and ready for your reject pile.
 If your subject is hanging around but moving, you can knock your shutter speed down and go for some pans; if the light is low, that will lend itself to some panning action, too.
 Whatever you do, please don’t do the classic zoom in/out on bluebells.